cxleb0/Velociraptor-Incident-Response-Lab/README.md

 - To harden the system and prevent further modifications to the file, I applied the mitigation technique recommended by the MITRE ATT&CK framework, to restrict file and directory permissions.
 - Mitigation ID: M1022

-- Still using Velociraptors shell functionaliy, I ran the following command to make the file immutable to prevent unauthorized modifications from being made to the file.
+- Made the .zshrc file immutable to block unauthorized modifications:
 ```bash
 chattr +i /home/t0rment/.zshrc
 ```
 ![permision removal command](https://github.com/user-attachments/assets/376647b8-ac40-4d0d-a568-417d47e162f0)
-- To verify that changes were made, I went onto the client virtual machine and tried to make file changes to the .zshrc file and was unsuccessful in doing so.
-This verifies that the appropriate changes were made.
+- Verified on client VM that making further modifications to .zshrc were blocked.
 <img width="853" height="628" alt="removed permissions" src="https://github.com/user-attachments/assets/cf49889e-f8e4-4f5e-85dd-8cf8754fdd20" />

-With this change in place, the client was safely unquarantined and restored to normal operation.
+- With mitigations applied, the client was safely unquarantined and restored to normal operation.

 ---

 ## 📚 Lessons Learned
 - Reinforced the importance of visibility, speed, and repeatability in incident response.
-- Practiced the full incident response lifecycle by simulating a real-world MITRE ATT&CK technique with Velociraptor.
+- Practiced the full incident response lifecycle by simulating a real-world MITRE ATT&CK technique and responding with Velociraptor.
 - My next steps in a production environment would include establishing file integrity baselines to detect and prevent unauthorized modifications so an event like this doesn't happen again.